 What is the moon made of and how do you get there to find out?
 Jimmy Zangwow builds a contraption jalopy that gets him to the moon where he’s hoping he can get a lifetime supply of moon pies.
 It actually works but there are complications but luckily Jimmy is good at sharing! [picture book, ages 4 and up]

-Vanderpool’s debut chapter book is the 2001 Newbery winner .
+Vanderpool’s debut chapter book is the 2001 Newbery winner.
 She’s a great story-teller weaving together several seemingly unconnected stories, that wham! come together by the end of the book.
 (My favorite kind of plot!).
 Central to the story is a 12-year-old girl, Abilene, whose father sends her to live with a friend in Manifest, Kansas, where he grew up.
-This sleepy town holds her secret family history that slowly reveals itself to her after she discovers a hidden cigar box full of mementos, including some old letters that mention a spy known as the Rattler.
+This sleepy town holds the secret to her family history that slowly reveals itself to her after she discovers a hidden cigar box full of mementos, including some old letters that mention a spy known as the Rattler.

 I’m still not sure what the title means with its reference to the moon.
 Perhaps it is the moon, and only the moon, that connects the characters who don’t realize how they inextricably tied together they are.
 Yet they all gaze upon the same moon.
-Also, many of the important scenes take place at moonlight.
+Also, many of the important scenes take place in the moonlight.
 What do you think?
-If you read the book, I’d love your thoughts! [chapter book, ages 8 and up]
+If you read the book, I’d love your thoughts! [middle grade, ages 8 and up]

 2005 Caldecott winner, Kitten’s First Full Moon charmingly captures that puzzling question of why can’t you ever seem to catch up to the moon when it’s right there in front of you?!
 Kitten thinks the full moon looks just like a bowl of milk and she tries to find it. [picture book, ages 1 and up]